An Ally’s Guide To Inclusive Language.

 2. Analyse Language Anger Head On

 Sometimes, an angry, defensive reaction to language changes isn't due to the change itself necessarily, more a feeling of lack of control over the change.
-Change is hard for some people and even harder for others, especially when the change feels like it is being 'forced' from the outside - rather than coming from within.
+Change is hard for some people, especially when the change feels like it is being 'forced' from the outside - rather than coming from within.

 Being told that offence has been caused can lead to an angry or defensive reaction, especially when the offender hadn't meant to purposely cause offence.
-Anger is often the feeling displayed in these circumstances as it covers up more painful emotions such as shame - and vulnerability.
+Anger is often the feeling displayed in these circumstances as it covers up more painful emotions like shame - and vulnerability.

 If you - or people around you - are exhibiting anger at changes in language, consider empathising with yourself and others and asking for (or offering to) support to analyse and work through it.